gchin97/gchin97/README.md

 ### ✨ Hi there 👋 ✨

+#### About Me

+ 🔭 I’m an aspiring Data Analyst and Engineer

- 🔭 I’m currently working on data analytics project
+ 👩‍💻 I'm currently working on data analytics project

  🌱 I’m currently learning data analytics and data engineering

  🤔 I’m looking for help with sports data visualization

- 💬 Ask me about cyber security
+ 💬 Ask me about cyber security(2+ years of experience as Cyber Security Consultant)

  📫 How to reach me: graceschinn@gmail.com